From the porch of West Point Inn, at 1785’ on Mount Tam, overlooking San Francisco Bay, 5:00 am-ish. Dark, but for the barest glow to the east.

 The authors write, tending “means active inquiry, and greater intellectual, political, and practical commitments as a basis for design, and what we associate with repair.”

-I suggest that tending requires not just greater intellectual, political, and practical commitments, but also an underlying mindset — a reverence for the mystery before us, sensed now and then on the porch at West Point Inn.
+I suggest that tending requires not just greater intellectual, political, and practical commitments, but also an underlying mindset — a reverence for the mystery before around and in us, sensed now and then on the porch at West Point Inn.